bitfinexcom/smidgen/README.md

 info `smidgen multisig finalize`
 ```

-As there are no remaining parties, Alice finalizes the Wallet:
+As there are no remaining parties, Alice finalizes the wallet:

 ```
-smidgen multisig finalize multisig.txt --provider=http://fullnode.example.com
+smidgen multisig finalize multisig.txt
 ```

 smidgen returns the current main address: